n9gc/mcdjs/packages/aocudeo/README.md

 # Aocudeo

 *An Organizer of Code Units that Depend on Each Other* - *Aocudeo*, can load your interdependent modules with the correct order through the dependency list registered by each of modules.
+It can also be used to organize your pipelining work.

 ## How to Load Your Modules